lino-framework/book/docs/dev/install.rst

     git clone https://github.com/lino-framework/book.git

-Yes, we have a whole little collection of repositories and applications.
+Yes, we have a whole little collection of repositories and applications!
 As a Lino developer you will sooner or later get in touch with these.
 You don't need to dive into each of them right now (see :doc:`overview` if you are curious), but let's *install* them already now so that your environment is complete.
 They are part of